oneapi-src/SYCLomatic/CONTRIBUTING.md

 ### Merge

-Project gatekeepers (@intel/llvm-gatekeepers) merge pull requests using [Squash and merge] and using PR description as the commit message, replacing all individual comments made per commit.
-Authors of the change must ensure PR description is up to date at the merge stage, as sometimes comments addressed during code reviews can invalidate original PR description.
-Feel free to ping
-@intel/llvm-gatekeepers if your PR is green and can be merged.
+Project maintainers merge pull requests using one of the following options:

 - [Rebase and merge] The preferable choice for PRs containing a single commit
 - [Squash and merge] Used when there are multiple commits in the PR